golfomania/Plugin_Thunderbird_FilterBySender/AMO_SUBMISSION.md

 ## Notes

-- The extension name in AMO can be different from the repository name
+- The extension is named "Filter by sender" for better discoverability
-- Consider "Same Address Filter" or "Quick Sender Filter" for better discoverability
+- The repository name remains "Plugin_Thunderbird_SameAdress" for historical reasons
 - AMO requires the extension to work with the latest Thunderbird ESR (currently 115.x)